Kapuskasing: Internment camp

-During World War I, the town was the site of one of the largest internment camps in Canada.
-The camp held over 1,300 German, Austrian, and Turkish prisoners, though the majority were Canadian residents of Ukrainian descent who had emigrated from the provinces of Bukovina and Galicia, their homeland, which at the time were part of the Austro-Hungarian Empire, in the first wave of Ukrainian emigration to Canada prior to 1914.
+During World War I, the town was the site of one of the largest internment camps in Canada, at Bunk Houses in Kapuskasing from December 1914 to February 1920.
+The camp held over 1,300 German, Austrian, and Turkish prisoners, though originally the majority were civilian internees of Ukrainian descent who had emigrated from the provinces of Bukovina and Galicia, their homeland, which at the time were part of the Austro-Hungarian Empire, in the first wave of Ukrainian emigration to Canada prior to 1914.
 Prisoners were employed in the construction of buildings and clearing of land for a government experimental farm on the west side of the Kapuskasing River.
 Isolation provided ideal security for the minimum security camp, as the railway was the only access to the remote location.
 Prisoners who attempted to escape into the bush were turned back by endless muskeg and clouds of mosquitoes or minus-40 degree temperatures in winter.
 In 1917, most were paroled to help relieve labour shortages.
-Afterwards, the camp was used briefly for prisoners of war and political radicals until its closure in 1920.
+Afterwards, the camp was used for prisoners of war and political radicals until its closure in 1920.

+While serving as camp paymaster at Kapuskasing during its use for POWs, Captain Watson Kirkconnell, who was later to become a highly important figure in Canadian poetry, helped prevent a prisoner uprising and, on two occasions, he also discovered and foiled attempts to tunnel out of the camp.

+Despite years of grief over the combat death of his brother, Captain Kirkconnell later wrote, "Generally speaking, I could feel little animus against our German prisoners.
+Guarding them was simply a job.
+It was their duty to try to get away and our duty to prevent it.
+The ingenuity that they displayed in their attempts to escape was being duplicated by our men in German captivity."

 A small cemetery is all that remains of the internment camp near the Kapuskasing Airport where victims of the 1918 influenza epidemic were laid to rest.
 An Ontario Historical Plaque was erected by the province to commemorate the Kapuskasing Internment Camp's role in Ontario's heritage.